‘Cocaine Bear’: How Knoxville helped inspire wild new movie - NewsBreak

 It is.
 The first trailer for the Universal Pictures film “ Cocaine Bear” was released Wednesday, racking up over 12 million views in less than 24 hours on Twitter .
 “An oddball group of cops, criminals, tourists, and teens converge in a Georgia forest where a 500-pound black bear goes on a murderous rampage after unintentionally ingesting cocaine,” a description of the movie on imdb.com states.

 While there was no real-life rampage, the horror comedy does draw on real events.
-On Sept 11, 1985, law enforcement descended on a house near Knoxville’s Island Home Airport where a parachutist was found dead.Appalachian Bear Rescue awarded $25,000, new Land Rover SUV
+On Sept 11, 1985, law enforcement descended on a house near Knoxville’s Island Home Airport where a parachutist was found dead.Former Knox County sheriff recalls ‘Cocaine Bear’ case

 “A parachuting smuggler wearing combat fatigues and carrying pistols and knives plunged to his death today in a backyard when his parachute failed to open,” a New York Times report reads .
 “At his side was 79 pounds of cocaine.”